MarcelWaldvogel/sieve/README.md

 ### `sieve`

 List the prime numbers less than or equal to a positive integer.
-Optionally, list only the number of such primes.
+Optionally, use the `-n` flag to show only the number of such primes.

 ![divisors screenshot](images/sieve_example.png)